TACC-Cloud/agave-docs/docs/agave/guides/notifications/notification-policy.rst

 Retry Policies
 --------------

-In some situations, Tapis (Agave) may be unable to publish a specific notification.
-When this happens, Tapis (Agave) will immediately retry the notification 5 times in an attempt to deliver it successfully.
+In some situations, Tapis may be unable to publish a specific notification.
+When this happens, Tapis will immediately retry the notification 5 times in an attempt to deliver it successfully.
 When delivery fails for a 5th time, the notification is abandoned.
 If your application requires a more tenacious or methodical approach to retry delivery, you may provide a notification policy.

 Example notification subscription object with custom retry policy: